Monument Valley Hotel

-Monument Valley was one of those places I had never heard of until I started googling the heck out of Antelope Canyon to see what was nearby.
-Once I saw it I knew I had to add it to my itinerary and off I went in search of the best Monument Valley hotel.
+Monument Valley was one of those places I had never heard of until I started googling stops for our Arizona road trip.
+Once I saw it I knew I had to add a drive through Monument Valley to my itinerary and off I went in search of the best Monument Valley hotel.
 And what better place to spend a night in Monument Valley than the hotel located in the Valley itself.
-The View Hotel sits atop Monument Valley giving hotel guests sweeping views of the buttes and mesas below.
+The View Hotel sits atop Monument Valley giving hotel guests sweeping views of the buttes and mesas below – Check Prices.
 From our balcony, we experienced a spectacular sunset and sunrise with complimentary coffee and tea from our in-room Keurig.

 Robe available here for under $30!

 The View Hotel has freestanding cabins and also the main building with 3 floors of well-appointed rooms, both options face the valley.
 We stayed in the main building but the cabins enjoy the same view.

 After sunset, dinner at The View Restaurant is a must.
 The View Restaurant menu has traditional Navajo dishes which are truly delightful.
 I highly recommend the stew sampler to give you a taste of each of their stews, World Famous Green Chile Stew, Red Chile Pork Posole, and the Sheep Camp Mutton Stew.
 Though we both agreed the Red Chile Pork Posole was both our favorite.